NCCSSoftware/InternWebTasks/index.markdown

 # Intern Web Tasks

-This is a repository that contains the tasts to be done by the team "InternWeb"
+This is a repository that contains the tasks to be done by the team "InternWeb"
 <table>
   <tr>
     <th>Title</th>